panchomb/ie-exercise-3/modules/compute/virtual-machine/README.md

   }
   ```

+### Parameter: `imageReference`

+OS image reference.
+In case of marketplace images, it's the combination of the publisher, offer, sku, version attributes.
+In case of custom images it's the resource ID of the custom image.
+- Required: Yes
+- Type: object

 ### Parameter: `licenseType`

 Specifies that the image or disk that is being used was licensed on-premises.
 This element is only used for images that contain the Windows Server operating system.
 - Required: No
 - Type: string
 - Default: `''`